How GoDaddy Improved Customer Experience with Experiments

 With more than 19 million customers worldwide and 78 million domain names, GoDaddy is the world’s largest domain name registrar – more than 4 times bigger than its closest competitor.
 The company prides itself in staying true to its founding values as a successful startup: hustle, adapt, listen, repeat.
 Being able to listen to its customers and adapt accordingly has been central to keeping GoDaddy as the market leader.

-- Improved sign up rates via experimentation.
+- Improved sign up rates by 8% via experimentation.

 Not surprisingly, the mantra trickles down to their engineering teams as well.
 Key to adapting, listening and repeating, is the ability to carry out customer-engaging experiments, and being able to respond quickly to customer feedback, a need recognized by Björn Levidow, Sr. Director of Product Management.
 In this role, Björn leads experimentation efforts at GoDaddy.